نوع مقاله : علمی پژوهشی

 نویسندگان [English]

-There are two significant disagreements concerning religious symbols.
-The first concerns the concept and scope of religious symbols: are they exclusive to the rites and landmarks of Hajj, or are they more general?
-The second pertains to the legal obligation (taklif) of honoring religious symbols, which is the subject of this writing.
-In this regard, two views are observed among Imami jurists: (1) the obligation of absolute reverence for all religious symbols, and (2) the recommendation (mustahabb) of reverence unless neglecting it leads to disrespect for religion.
-The foundation for the ruling of honoring religious symbols is the Holy Qur'an, but in addition to that, the Sunnah, the practices of religious figures, and rational evidence are also cited by those who support it.
-The findings of this research, conducted through a descriptive-analytical method using library-based data collection tools, indicate that religious symbols are gradational.
-In critical instances that fulfill the essential purposes of religion and sect, honoring them is obligatory, while in other cases, it is recommended.
-One of the key implications of this perspective is the possibility of changes in religious symbols and the concepts they represent across different times and places.
+Religious or divine sacred rites refer to certain objects, actions, and rituals that serve as signs for God and His religion, such as the rites of Ḥajj, the adhān, Friday prayers, and congregational prayers.
+Regarding religious rites, there are two major disagreements: first, concerning the concept and scope of religious rites -are they specific to the rites and sites of Ḥajj, or are they general?
+Second, concerning the prescriptive ruling (al-ḥukm al-taklīfī) of venerating (taʿẓīm) these rites, which is the subject of this article.
+In this regard, two opinions are observed among Imami jurists: 1.
+The obligation (wujūb) of absolutely venerating the rites; 2.
+The recommended status (istiḥbāb) of veneration, unless neglecting veneration leads to the desecration of religion.
+The primary foundation for the ruling of venerating rites is the Noble Qur’an.
+However, in addition to that, the Sunnah (tradition), life conduct (sīrah), and rational evidence have also been relied upon by proponents.
+The results of this research, which was conducted using a descriptive-analytical method and library data collection tools, indicate that the symbols are gradational (tashkīkī), meaning that at important levels which fulfill the essential objectives of religion and the school of thought (madhhab), veneration is obligatory, and at other levels, it is recommended.
+One of the important outcomes of this view is the possibility of change in the rites and the concepts they signify across different times and places.

 کلیدواژهها [English]